torabir/Powershell-Automation-AD-Monitoring-Azure/README.md

 # Learning Outcomes

--Deploy and Manage Virtual Environments: From setting up VMs in OpenStack to configuring Active Directory using PowerShell, students will acquire the competencies to manage and scale IT infrastructures.
+-Deploy and Manage Virtual Environments: From setting up VMs in OpenStack and Microsoft Azure to configuring Active Directory using PowerShell, students will acquire the competencies to manage and scale IT infrastructures.

 -Security and Compliance: Learn to navigate and implement security protocols essential for protecting data and ensuring compliance in corporate environments.